$2 billion Powerball jackpot ticket sold in California - NewsBreak

 $2 billion Powerball jackpot ticket sold in California

-A single winning ticket for Powerball’s record-breaking $2.04 billion jackpot was sold in California .
+A single winning ticket for Powerball’s record-breaking $2.04 billion jackpot was sold in California , Powerball announced Tuesday.

 The declaration came after technical issues delayed Monday’s drawing which, after being announced Tuesday morning, resulted in the following numbers: 10, 33, 41, 47, 56, and Powerball number 10 .Nearly $3 million in winning Powerball tickets sold in Illinois